 Gross margin consists of net sales less cost of sales.
 Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, decreased to 29.2% in 2012 from 32.1% in 2011.
+Our gross margin, as a percentage of net sales, decreased to 29.7% in the second quarter of fiscal 2012 from 32.8% in the same period of 2011.
 Our gross margin decreased compared to the prior year as a result of inefficiencies associated with lower levels of production caused by decreased business volume.

-Our gross margin is impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory adjustments.
+Our gross margin is also impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory adjustments.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the first quarter of fiscal 2012, we recorded charges to cost of sales of approximately \$1.3 million for excess and obsolete inventory.
-During the first quarter of fiscal 2011, we recorded net charges to cost of sales of approximately \$1.2 million, for excess and obsolete inventory.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at March 31, 2012, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our results of operations and gross margin in future periods.
+During the second quarter of both fiscal 2012 and 2011, we recorded net charges to cost of sales of approximately \$1.5 million for excess and obsolete inventory.
+While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at June 30, 2012, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.